LajosPolya/aws-cdk-templates/deploy-lambda-triggered-by-sns/README.md

 ## Deployment

-Before deploying this lambda, first follow the instructions in [lambda-handler-with-sns-event](../lambda-handler-with-sns-event/README.md) to build a zip files of the Lambda handler's code.
+Before deploying this lambda, first follow the instructions in [lambda-handler-with-sns-event](../lambda-handler-with-sns-event/README.md) to build a zip file of the Lambda handler's code.

 `cdk deploy -c scope=<scope>`